Frozen-Projects/ESP8266_Daikin_AC_Controller/README.md

 # ESP8266_Daikin_Controller
-ESP8266 based Daikin ClimateController.
+ESP8266 based Daikin AC Controller.

 ## FEATURES
 - Turn on and off AC.
+- Change temperature.
-- Change temperature
+- Change fan speed.
+- Set, change or clear auto off timer.
+- It synchronized with original remote controller.
+(When you change something from remote controller, it will apply to ESP8266.
+But you can't see ESP8266 based changes on remote controller because it doesn't have an IR receiver.
+It just holds configurations.)
-- Get room temperature with sensor (it refreshes at 60 seconds)
+- Get room temperature with sensor (it refreshes at every 60 seconds).
 - It has a web panel and API.

 ## LIBRARIES